Unexpected Robustness of Multipartite Entanglement against Sudden Death from Spontaneous Emission

-As was pointed out in \cite{xie2021}, Fill and GMC are two inequivalent GME measures, but what matters is that they always give the same answer to the question whether or not a state is genuinely entangled.
-Therefore, when GMC exhibits ESD, so does Fill.
-Based on this information, we find that our results duplicate the ESD predictions that are made using the GMC measure.
-For example, when $\cos\theta=1/\sqrt{2}$ and also $0.88$, which are both greater than $1/\sqrt{10}$, we find ESD exhibited.
-When $\cos\theta=0.17$, ESD does not appear.
+Both concurrence fill and GMC are GME measures.
+Therefore, when one exhibits ESD, so does the other one.
+Based on this information, we find that our results in Fig.~\ref{fig:ghz} corroborate the ESD predictions made using GMC.
+Specifically, when $\cos\theta=1/\sqrt{2}$ and $0.88$, which are both greater than $1/\sqrt{10}$, we observe ESD.
+When $\cos\theta=0.17$, ESD does not occur.

-Now that ESD is successfully observed in three-qubit systems, we want to ask the ``looking ahead" question: What are the initial conditions that will lead to ESD?
-To answer this for our amplitude-damping model Eq. \eqref{evolution}, we prepare the system's initial state as any one of the natural partners of the $G(\theta)$ state---the states in the distinct $W$ class.
-Specifically, we examine the following $W$-type initial states for the system